 There is short and long-term parking available roughly 500 feet (150m) from the terminal buildings.

-Wifi is available in Terminal 3 for a fee.
+Internet services are available in Terminal 3 for a fee.

 Several VIP lounges in Terminal 3 offer phone, fax and copying services.